notniknot/feast-entity-store/README.md

 -> See similar [issue](https://github.com/feast-dev/feast/issues/1361)

 # Target Group
 This repo is for engineers who encountered the same problems as described and use MinIO in their Feast-Setup as their offline feature store for .parquet-files.
+This system is supposed to run parallel to your Kubernetes- or Docker-Compose-Feast-Setup.
+It is not necessary to use feast-entity-store with the local standalone Python-Version as you can use SQL-Queries to retrieve entity identifiers (as of Version 0.10).

 # Architecture